rpm-software-management/rpm/docs/manual/users_and_groups.md

 users, the group provide does not have an EVR here, only explicitly created groups will have the encoded sysusers.d line as EVR.

+# Consider switching to DynamicUser where possible

+The invocation of `useradd` to create system users for system services has a long tradition.
+But modern systemd supports [DynamicUser](https://www.freedesktop.org/software/systemd/man/systemd.exec.html#DynamicUser=); this is applicable for many use cases of "manual" system users and has significant advantages over both `sysusers.d` and traditional `useradd`.

 # Non-systemd operating systems

 On non-systemd platforms, it's possible to use either